-Table V displays metrics evaluated of 996 documents for each replacement method.
+Table 5 displays metrics evaluated of 996 documents for each replacement method.
 The TPR and TNR values are complete according to the z-score of 4.0.
 Furthermore, the arrow denotes that it wants perplexity as a lower value, as close to 1 as possible.
-The percentage-replacement method is completed by replacing 25% of words in each document
+The percentage-replacement method is completed by replacing 25% of words in each document.

-The study reveals that changes in words impact z-scores, with noun-replacement and percentage-replacement attacks reducing z-scores but not sufficient.
-The Maryland Watermark shows no difference in z-scores within non-watermarked documents, indicating that replacement methods don't lead to spoofing attacks or undermine its credibility.
-Wordreplacement results in a significant loss in perplexity, with human-written documents having a mean perplexity of 18.632.
+The study reveals that changes in words impact z-scores, with noun-replacement and percentagereplacement attacks reducing z-scores but not sufficient.
+The Maryland watermark shows no difference in z-scores within non-watermarked documents, indicating that replacement methods do not lead to spoofing attacks or undermine its credibility.
+Word replacement leads to a significant increase in perplexity, indicating reduced textual coherence.
+In comparison, human-written documents maintain a lower mean perplexity of 18.632.
+This decline in quality is expected, as substituted synonyms may not always preserve the original meaning or fit naturally within the context.
 However, this loss in textual quality is understandable as synonyms may not always be suitable.

-D. Feasibility of Attacking Techniques
+Feasibility of Attacking Techniques

-The final question explores the feasibility of using attacking techniques to evade watermark detection.
+The final question explores the feasibility of using attacking techniques to evade watermark

+Table 5: Evaluation of word replacement methods usingTPR, TNR, and perplexity detection.
 Word replacement is not considered feasible, while paragraph-based paraphrasing produces high-quality text and evades detection.
 However, this requires a 1.5B parameter causal model.
-The sparaphraser is a feasible technique, as it performs similarly to paragraph-paraphraser but at a fraction of the memory costs.
-Sentence-based paraphrasing is a realistic technique for evading detection in academic contexts, with perplexity comparable to human-written essays.
+The s-paraphraser is a feasible technique, as it performs similarly to paragraph-paraphraser but at a fraction of the memory costs.
+Sentencebased paraphrasing is a realistic technique for evading detection in academic contexts, with perplexity comparable to human-written essays.